shadowman-lab/Ansible-Development/devspaces/README.md

 3) Select Gitconfig

-4) Enter in git username and e-mail
+4) Enter in git name and e-mail

 5) Select Save